CJ Group

 CJ Corporation, doing business as CJ Group or simply CJ, is a South Korean conglomerate holding company, operating internationally.
 It is one of the largest chaebol headquartered in Seoul, South Korea.
 It comprises numerous businesses in various industries of Food & Food Service, Bio, Logistics & Retail, Entertainment & Media.
 CJ Group was the first manufacturing business of Samsung.

 CJ comes from 'CheilJedang', which literally translates to "first sugar manufacture", the industry where it originally started.

 Notable CJ affiliates include CJ CheilJedang (Food & Food Service), CJ Logistics (Logistics), CJ Olive Young (Health & Beauty Stores), CJ ENM (Entertainment & Media), and CJ CGV (Cinema Chain).
-The group is chaired by Lee Jay-hyun, eldest grandson of Samsung's founder.
+The group is chaired by Lee Jay-hyun, the eldest grandson of Samsung founder Lee Byung-chul.

 History

-1955 to 1970
+1953 to 1970

 CJ was founded as 'CheilJedang Co., Ltd.' in August 1953 as a sugar and flour manufacturer and was originally part of Samsung Group, as its first manufacturing business.
 In 1958, it opened the first flour mill in South Korea and in 1962, started exporting sugar to Okinawa, Japan.
 In 1965, CheilJedang's sugar business was branded as 'Beksul'.
 The company entered into the seasoning market in 1963 with Mipoong, competing against Miwon, the then-best-seller by Daesang.